As ministers of the Word, we know the weight and responsibility that come with delivering a sermon.

 In conclusion, prayer before a sermon is no mere tradition or ritual but rather a deep act of humility, surrender, and connection with Divinity.

-By taking time to pray before entering the pulpit, you call God into your words, thoughts and hearts.
+By taking time to pray before entering the pulpit, you call God into your words, thoughts, and hearts.
 So one must learn the prayer before sermon.

 This sacred prayer before a sermon has the capacity to deepen your insight, stir up your fire, and furnish you with the sagacity and direction that are needed for a sermon that will truly connect with your congregation.